-In November 2019, a team of researchers from the Centre for Research into Ecological and Environmental Modelling (CREEM), University of St Andrews in Scotland, including Professor David Borchers, PhD student Filippo Franchini and engineer Federico Franchini came to our field site to test a gibbon survey technique with a drone mounted with sound recorders.
+In November 2019, a team of researchers from the Centre for Research into Ecological and Environmental Modelling (CREEM), University of St Andrews in Scotland, including Professor David Borchers, PhD student Filippo Franchini and engineer Federico Franchini came to our field site (supported with funding from the National Geographic Society) to test a gibbon survey technique with a drone mounted with sound recorders.
 This was the first step into the start of a collaboration to develop a reliable user-friendly method to survey gibbons.

 Their field visit allowed the team to have a better understanding of the conditions within gibbon habitat and the associated challenges to carry out surveys.
 This first field testing resulted in thinking of a better design, more adapted to the environment and that can be affordable and easy to use by field biologists and national park staff across Southeast Asia.
 In the coming year, we will be working with a team from CREEM (including statisticians and engineers) to develop a new technology (hardware and software) and a statistical method for data analysis.

 Gibbons are some of the most threatened primates in the world, due to habitat loss, illegal pet trade, and hunting for food and traditional medicine.
 All twenty recognised species of gibbons are threatened with extinction on the IUCN Red List of Threatened Species: five are Critically Endangered, fourteen are Endangered, and one is Vulnerable.